 Internet of things commonly abbreviated as IOT is a network of internet-connected objects able to collect and exchange data.
 Any device or object that can collect and exchange data over a network are referred to as “connected devices” or “smart devices” and are part of internet of things.
 The IOT may be a hot topic in the industry but it’s not a new concept.
 It has been in development for decades.
 The first internet appliance, for example, was a Coke machine at Carnegie Melon University in the early 1980s which could report its inventory and also could tell whether newly loaded drinks were cold.
 Today IOT is everywhere around us, smart cars which drives themselves are IOT, smart phones and computers bringing doctors and patients together virtually are IOT, smart buildings that reduces energy costs are IOT, its a world of things.. making a world of difference.
 According to Gartner, Inc. (a technology research and advisory corporation), there will be nearly 20.8 billion devices on the Internet of things by 2020.
 ABI Research estimates that more than 30 billion devices will be wirelessly connected to the Internet of things by 2020.
 Here are 5 IOTs which have made our life simpler.

-- For most of the people, it is not possible to carry smart phones during activities like jogging , swimming etc. we can not use smart phones as our fitness monitor because we cannot wear it, so people wanted a device which can be continue in contact with human body and provide complete monitoring of health related issues.
+- For most of the people, it is not possible to carry smartphones during activities like jogging, swimming etc. we can not use smartphones as our fitness monitor because we cannot wear it, so people wanted a device which can be continued in contact with the human body and provide complete monitoring of health-related issues.

 In a 2002 report titled Converging Technologies for Improving Human Performance, the U.S. National Science Foundation predicted that, within the next two decades, “Comfortable, wearable sensors and computers will enhance every person’s awareness of his or her health condition, environment, chemical pollutants, potential hazards, and information of interest about local businesses, natural resources, and the like.”
 Twelve years later, the future that the National Science Foundation predicted is starting to emerge.

-The main objective of development of Wearables is to get mobility in a different way.
-These small devices are more lightweight and user friendly yet more efficient in performing various functionalities related to capturing input and monitoring activities.
-Wearable devices are installed with sensors and softwares which collect data and information about the users.
+The main objective of the development of Wearables is to get mobility in a different way.
+These small devices are more lightweight and user-friendly yet more efficient in performing various functionalities related to capturing input and monitoring activities.
+Wearable devices are installed with sensors and software which collect data and information about the users.
 This data is later pre-processed to extract essential insights about user.

 Here are some top examples of wearable IoT devices that fulfill these requirements.